Edited on Jun 23, 2026.

 Compensation: typically below private-sector equivalents at federal levels; higher at trade associations and lobbying firms.
 Some federal internships are unpaid or stipend-supported.

-Network: deep within the policy-communications ecosystem (Capitol Hill, federal agencies, trade associations, advocacy organizations, think tanks).
+Network: deep within the policy-communications ecosystem — Capitol Hill, federal agencies, trade associations, advocacy organizations, think tanks.
 Less direct cross-applicability to agency or in-house corporate communications, but the network is highly valuable for practitioners targeting public affairs careers.

 Best for: practitioners targeting public affairs, government relations, advocacy, or trade association communications careers, practitioners interested in policy work, and practitioners willing to operate in the slower hiring timelines and procedural environments characteristic of government communications.

-How to choose
+How to Choose

 Start with the five-year question: where do you want to be five years out?
 An agency Senior Account Executive, an in-house Communications Manager at a specific industry, a Director of Communications at a national nonprofit, or a Communications Director on Capitol Hill.
 The five-year answer determines which internship environment is the structurally correct choice now.

 The reverse mistake — taking the highest-prestige internship offered regardless of fit — is common and often expensive.
-A Tier 1 agency internship is not actually better than a deep in-house technology internship for a practitioner who wants to be a CCO at a Fortune 500 tech company in 15 years.
+A Tier 1 agency internship is not actually better than a deep in-house technology internship for a practitioner who wants to be a CCO at a Fortune 500 tech company in fifteen years.
 The right internship is the one that points where the practitioner is going.

 Not categorically.
 Agency internships produce more breadth and a wider PR-side network at lower entry compensation.
 In-house internships produce more depth and higher entry compensation in a narrower network.
 The right choice depends on the practitioner's five-year target.
-Practitioners who want agency careers should intern at agencies; practitioners who want in-house corporate communications careers benefit from in-house internships earlier.

-What's the conversion rate for PR internships?
+What is the conversion rate for PR internships?

 Should I take an unpaid nonprofit internship over a paid agency internship?

-Sometimes.
 For practitioners committed to mission-driven communications work, the nonprofit internship can produce career trajectory that the agency internship cannot.
 For practitioners targeting agency or corporate communications careers, the paid agency internship is typically the better choice.
 Unpaid internships at for-profit firms are increasingly a warning sign about the firm's operations.